AsteroidusTv/Beginner-Projects/README.md

 A simple hangman game in which one person enters a word and another has to divide it by entering letters.
 This was my very first project in rust which required me to think a bit.

 ### Minimal-Book-Manager :
 A book manager with a graphical interface in which you can add and delete books in a database.
 I used Sqlx as the database and gtk4 for the interface.
-This was my first use of a database and GUI library in Rust.
+This was my first use of a database in Rust.

 Depedencies for Minimal-Book-Manager :